 VPN apps are available on a range of different devices, which means it’s also the most versatile method.
 You can use a VPN to access restricted content on your phone, computer, or even your Smart TV.

 VPNs work by encrypting your web traffic and routing it via a remote VPN server.
 This has the effect of hiding your IP address and geographic location from the websites you visit.

 It also prevents your internet service provider (ISP), government, and Wi-Fi administrator (e.g., at home, at work, or on public Wi-Fi) from being able to monitor your browsing activity.

 VPNs are the most effective tool for bypassing website blocks for three main reasons:

-- VPN encryption lets you access websites that are blocked by URL or domain name.
+1. VPN encryption unblocks websites that are blocked by URL or domain name.

 ISPs, governments, and network administrators often block websites using a ‘blacklist’ of specific URLs or domain names.
 VPN encryption prevents these systems from seeing the websites you’re connecting to, which means they cannot block your connection.